Our Love Affair with Credit

 What drives this love of credit?
 Is it the idea of living a certain middle class lifestyle (house, car, vacations) even if one cannot afford it?
 Whatever the reasons, one thing is clear: Canadians are accumulating more debt than they can afford to pay:

-- Over the same period, personal disposable income, or take- home pay, has risen 15%.1
+- Over the same period, personal disposable income, or take- home pay, has risen far more slowly than the rise in debt.1

-In other words, Canadians have piled on debt more than twice as fast as their income has grown.
+In other words, Canadians have piled on debt more quickly than their income has grown.
 No wonder more and more Canadians are living on the edge.

 Overspending, a job loss or family emergency can often lead to a financial dead-end from which people may feel they cannot escape.